 Temple Emanu-El is a thriving Reform synagogue in Central Jersey.
 The existing building was built in phases over the past 35 years and was in need of reconfiguration and renewal.
 Brawer & Hauptman completed a Planning Study to explore options for renovations.

-Brawer & Hauptman conducted numerous interviews and led a design charrette that included about 70 congregants.
+Brawer & Hauptman conducted numerous interviews and led a design charrette that included over 70 congregants.
 The resulting design included a new addition that not only solved the ambiguous entrance problem and provided more security and a new image for the building, but also created an upgraded and welcoming entrance experience, a reimagined lobby/gallery space, and livelier gathering and social spaces.
 The proposed renovations included a new, larger chapel and a reconfigured sanctuary.

 The sanctuary design proposed removing the fixed pews and reorienting the flexible seating toward a lower, moveable bema centered on the room's attractive stained glass windows.
 Moveable partitions allowed the room to expand into the social hall to provide more seating when necessary , and new windows were proposed to bring natural light into spaces that are currently windowless.